 - What ski equipment advice would you give for training indoors?
 The slope is shorter than abroad so don’t use a ski that is too long.
 I would also recommend an on-piste ski, as there are no variables or powder!

 - What is your advice for instructors that are new to racing and are preparing for test technique (Slalom) or Euro Test (GS) races?
 There are indoor sessions that you can attend at Manchester.
-You can join in the race training sessions if you are looking to improve technique and gain some experience through gates for your test Technique.
-GS is a little trickier as you need longer skis and space but you can definitely improve technique for GS on indoor!
+You can join in the race training sessions if you are looking to improve your technique and gain some experience through gates for your test Technique.
+GS is a little trickier as you need longer skis and space but you can definitely improve your technique for GS on indoor!
 If you want to enter a few races, there are club national races held by all of the indoor clubs.
 You may need to register with your Home Nation (Snowsport England etc) if you wish to do more than one.

 You can find more about Jo and the program she runs here.